Murder of Mee Kuen Chong: Arrest and trial

 Mitchell was arrested on 6 July 2021, and subsequently charged with Chong's murder.
 During her custodial interrogation with the Metropolitan Police, she repeatedly told investigators, "No comment."
 She appeared at Willesden Magistrates' Court on 10 July, where she was remanded in custody pending a hearing at the Old Bailey.
 On 13 July 2021 she appeared via videolink from Bronzefield Prison, where a plea hearing was set for 28 September.
 She was further remanded until then by Judge Mark Lucraft QC.
 On 28 September Mitchell entered a plea of not guilty.
 Judge Anthony Leonard QC set a four-week trial for 2022, and another hearing for December, when Mitchell appeared again via videolink.
 At that hearing, held on 23 December, Lucraft set a trial date for 26 September 2022.
 However, the trial date was subsequently delayed until 11 October due to the strike action being staged by members of the Criminal Bar Association.

 Proceedings took place in Courtroom 12 of the Old Bailey.
 The case was prosecuted by Deanna Heer KC, and defended by Richard Jory KC, while the trial was presided over by Judge Richard Marks KC.

-The trial was told that Mitchell had practiced as an osteopath for seven years, and that her professional website had described her as being "attuned to subjects in neuroanatomy, genetics and dissection of human cadavers".
+The trial was told that Mitchell had practised as an osteopath for seven years, and that her professional website had described her as being "attuned to subjects in neuroanatomy, genetics and dissection of human cadavers".
 The court also heard that Chong had been killed after she changed her mind about putting the money into the house renovation scheme.
-Jurors were shown CCTV footage of Mitchell arriving at Chong's house with the blue suitcase shortly after 8.00am on 11 June 2021, and emerging with it looking bulkier and heavier at around 1.13pm.
+Jurors were shown CCTV footage of Mitchell arriving at Chong's house with the blue suitcase shortly after 8.00 am on 11 June 2021, and emerging with it looking bulkier and heavier at around 1.13 pm.
 A second smaller bag was said to have contained documents stolen from the property.
 She was then captured walking through London with the bags for at least two hours, before being picked up by a taxi for the rest of her journey home.
 The trial was told that, later that evening, she attended St Thomas' Hospital in central London with a broken finger, which she claimed to have shut in a door.